looprock/rds_pg_anon/README.md

   --overwrite                   Overwrite the output file if it already exists.
   --save                        Save the output file locally after processing.
   --savedb                      Save and re-use the database information.
+  --secret-profile              Use a specific AWS profile for secret management.
+Setting this assumes --write-secret is true. (also configureable via PGANON_SECRET_PROFILE)
   --snapshot                    Save a snapshot and delete the instance.
 The snapshot will be created as 'pganon-[value of PGANON_ENVIRONMENT]' and will be overwritten by each run
   --upload                      Upload the existing state file to S3 without processing --verbose                     print verbose output